 - The investor’s funds are converted into ordinary shares at a price per share which is at a discount to the then share valuation, usually the discount is between 15% and 25%.

 - There may be an upper limit on the number of shares that the investor can receive.

 - There is a longstop date if an exit event does not occur, which is currently set by SEIS/EIS rules at a maximum of 6 months from the investment date.
 On the longstop date, the conversion occurs typically at 15% to 25% discount to the current share valuation.

-The investment is not a loan - the investor has no right to receive interest nor to repayment under the advanced subscription agreement.
+The investment is not a loan - the investor has no right to receive interest nor to repayment under the advance subscription agreement.

 Investors are eligible for SEIS/EIS tax relief

-An investor using an advanced subscription agreement benefits from SEIS/EIS tax reliefs.
-However, the structure of the advanced subscription agreement is critical to ensure SEIS/EIS eligibility, and HMRC will look at this on a case-by-case basis.
+An investor using an advance subscription agreement benefits from SEIS/EIS tax reliefs.
+However, the structure of the advance subscription agreement is critical to ensure SEIS/EIS eligibility, and HMRC will look at this on a case-by-case basis.